 and intelligence (CS 1700, aka 172, S07)

 Actual coordinates: 419 Gates Hall, email address [click here to get it], phone 607-255-8119

 Street address is 107 Hoy Road

-To make an appointment, please start at by going to my office-hours youcanbook.me page --- read the instructions there carefully.
-(Yes, while classes are held, I do hold regular office hours!
+Go to my office-hours youcanbook.me page and read the instructions there carefully.
+(Yes, while classes are held, I do have regular office hours!
 But I'm using this appointment system rather than drop-in so that everyone gets individual time.
 I generally have at least two hours every "regular" week, so if you see little or no available time, that probably means other people booked the timeslots first.
 Have no fear, the instructions tell you what to do if there aren't available times.)

 - Customized BibTeX bibliography format file for Sente (handles @inproceedings entries correctly if you define an In Proceedings format type, and other entry types): llee-BibTeX-v1.0.bibstyle (Feb 6 2012).